-A survey of Which? members (August 2011) revealed more than 90% add fresh groceries to their fridge several times a week, and most keep it nearly full most of the time.
-We changed our cooling speed test to match this habit more closely by adding a lighter load of gel packs and by making sure the fridge is already nearly full, relative to its size.
+A survey of Which? members (August 2011) revealed that more than 90% add fresh groceries to their fridge several times a week, and most keep it nearly full most of the time.
+We changed our cooling-speed test to match this habit more closely by adding a lighter load of gel packs and by making sure the fridge is already nearly full, relative to its size.

 We also raised the typical ‘room’ temperature in our test chamber from 20°C to 25°C to see how well each appliance keeps cool when it’s forced to use more energy – just as it is in your kitchen when you're cooking and when the fridge door is opened and closed repeatedly.

 The score is based on: temperature stability and evenness (45%), energy use (15%), cooling speed (10%), accuracy of thermostat (10%), ease of use and cleaning (10%) and noise and vibration (10%).